ismailsalim/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku Solver

-Text-based sudoku solver
+A text-based sudoku solver using a recursive algorithm.